remailable/remailable/README.md

 If you encounter issues, please feel free to reach out. @j6m8 on reddit, submit an issue here, or shoot me an email.

+To delete your account, send a message with the subject line "Unsubscribe".
+Your account will be deleted and you will not receive any more emails from Remailable.

 ## Making Your Own

+I'm trying to migrate as much of this as possible to automation/scripts.
+Unfortunately, much of this must be done through the AWS UI console, and because there's a human in the loop, it can take a few days!

 ## To Set Up Before You Start